cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

       **Note**: **openssl** can be opened directly in the terminal in Linux or Mac environment, and in the Windows environment you need to install `openssl` and configure system environment variables.

+- **Custom npm folder path**

+  This item is optional.
+The purpose of using npm is to provide an environment for building rpk.
+If the npm folder path cannot be found at building, __Cocos Creator__ will only export the game project directory and will not generate the rpk package.

+  - If you do not fill out this item, the Creator will read the npm path in the environment variable by default on the Windows system, and the npm in the **/usr/bin/local** directory is read by default on the Mac system to build the exported mini game rpk package that can be run.
+  - If your PC environment does not have npm installed or cannot read the npm path in the system, you will need to fill out the **Custom npm folder path** to build and exported rpk package.
+Fill in the rules as follows:

+    - Windows system

+      ```bash
+      # Get local npm folder path
+      where npm
+      # If the output is
+      C:\Program Files\nodejs\npm
+      # Then the local npm folder path is filled in as:
+      C:\Program Files\nodejs
+      ```

+    - Mac system

+      ```bash
+      # Get local npm folder path
+      which npm
+      # If the output is
+      /Users/yourname/.nvm/versions/node/v8.1.4/bin/npm
+      # Then the local npm folder path is filled in as:
+      /Users/yourname/.nvm/versions/node/v8.1.4/bin
+      ```

 **2. Build**

 **Build release** After the relevant parameters of the panel are set, click **Build**.
 After the build is complete, click the **Open** button behind the **Publish Path** to open the build release package.
 You can see that the **quickgame** directory is generated under the default release path build directory, which is the exported __OPPO Mini Game__.
 The game project directory and **rpk**, **rpk** package are in the __/build/quickgame/dist__ directory.